View Screen Reader-Friendly Version

 Photo Gallery from the Semester

 Hand-built pinched koi fish from Project 1.
-Photo credit: Rachel McCalmont.
+Photo credit: Rachel McCalmont, ME ’28.

 Event made possible by the Randall Lewis Healthy Communities Mini-Grant.

 Students researched and created hand-build ceramic table settings inspired by a real or imagined restaurant.
 Rooted in Cal Poly Pomona’s “Learn by Doing” philosophy, the assignment explored how food, culture, craft, and community come together through functional objects.
-The project culminated in a one-day pop-up exhibition at the Lyle Center for Regenerative Studies featuring student work, invited speakers from Cal Poly Pomona, a shared meal, and a hands-on community art activity.
-Together, these elements create a welcoming space for creativity, connection, and cross-cultural understanding.
+The project culminated in a student designed one-day pop-up exhibition at the Lyle Center for Regenerative Studies featuring their work, invited speakers from across Cal Poly Pomona, a shared meal, and a hands-on community art activity.
+Together, these elements created a welcoming space for creativity, connection, and cross-cultural understanding.

 Optional Off-Campus Field Trips